 People In Motion's Adaptive Ski Club at Big White

 (performed 380 ski days in our 2012/2013 ski season)

 Powderhounds is a program offering unique skiing and recreation opportunities for physically and sensory challenged individuals.
 Founded in 1996, we operate from our facilities at the Big White Mountain Resort as a program of The Kelowna & District Society People in Motion a non-profit agency.

-The PowderHounds provide integrated recreational opportunities for people with disAbilities that foster independence through the acquisition of lifetime skills.
+The PowderHounds Adaptive Snow Sports program provides integrated recreational opportunities for people with disAbilities that foster independence through the acquisition of lifetime skills during the winter months.

 We serve people with disAbilities with instructional programs in adaptive Alpine skiing, which include downhill Sit-Ski, Mono-Ski and Bi-Ski as well as 3-track and 4-track instruction.
 Seventy- five percent of our member clients come from the Okanagan Valley.
 We have experienced a modest, but continuous, growth over the past 10 years.
 Powderhounds started with just a handful of skiers with a disability and 3 volunteer instructors.
 A scholarship fund is being instituted so we can accommodate participants from all income levels.
 The participants who partake in Powderhounds have special needs that cannot be met by traditional teaching methods.
 The students not only enjoy all the wondrous thrills of skiing, but also feel the pride and satisfaction of accomplishment.
 They also acquire an alliance with fellow athletes and volunteers, enhancing their lives physically and emotionally.